 Carved from Granite is the story of how West Point goes about producing military leaders of character.
-An opening chapter on the Academy’s nineteenth-century history provides context for the topic of each subsequent chapter.
 As scholar and Academy graduate Lance Betros shows, West Point’s early history is interesting and colorful, but its history since then is far more relevant to the issues—and problems—that face the Academy today.

 What Readers Are Saying:

 "Carved from Granite is a very fine meditation not only on the modern history of the U.S. Military Academy, but also on the value of character and intellect in successful leaders.
 For any reader intrigued by West Point's role in American history over the past century, this is the book to read."--Rick Atkinson, author of The Long Gray Line and An Army at Dawn

 “Betros has crafted an impressive study of the second century of the academy.
 Deeply researched, the book surveys the evolution of the institution as it grappled with the forces of change that the 20th century forced on its curriculum and leadership.
 Betros is not shy in his criticism of his employer and has deep concerns about the impact of athletics on the academic integrity of the school.
 Betros’s work certainly compares favorably.
 An excellent history of one of the US’s most venerable military institutions.”—Choice